UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 _____________________________________________________________________________________________________

-### How do mark a feedback template as active?
+### How to mark a feedback template as active?

 Unlike some other templates, feedback templates cannot be linked calls or individually assigned to proposals.
 Instead, User Officers must mark a feedback template as active.
 This will assign it to all users to be filled out after their experiment has been allocated a time within the external scheduler.
-The template marked as active will remain active until another is feedback template is marked.
+The template marked as active will remain active until another feedback template is marked.

 **Step 1: Navigate to the feedback templates page**